gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

         >>> warning: Program_Error will be raised at run time

-A *conditional ABE* arises when the body of a target is not elaborated early enough, and causes *some* scenarios that directly invoke the target to fail.
+A *conditional ABE* arises when the body of a target is not elaborated early enough and causes *some* scenarios that directly invoke the target to fail.

   .. code-block:: ada